Causes, Prevention, Cleaning, Stucco Preparation, and Pressure Washing Considerations

 What is Stucco Efflorescence?

 Stucco efflorescence is troublesome, it's characterized by the appearance of a white, powdery substance on the surface of stucco walls.
-It's the result of water-soluble salts present within the stucco mixture.
+It's the result of water-soluble salts present within the stucco mixture, along with the impact of the porosity of the material.
 When moisture infiltrates the stucco and dissolves these salts, they subsequently migrate to the surface of the stucco.
 As the water evaporates, these salts crystallize, leaving behind the telltale white powder.
 Although stucco efflorescence is most commonly associated with newly applied stucco, it can also manifest on older stucco walls.

 Preventative Measures